jhazelwo/puppet-couchdb/README.md

 *  $index_path:
     * _string_
     * Default is automatic on CentOS:6 and Windows 2008r2
-    * Full path to 'nodeindex' in Couchbase's base directory
+    * Full path to 'nodeindex' in Couchbase's base directory.
+Used by Couchbase::Hostinit.
 *  $data_path:
     * _string_
     * Default is automatic on CentOS:6 and Windows 2008r2
-    * Full path to 'nodedata' in Couchbase's base directory
+    * Full path to 'nodedata' in Couchbase's base directory.
+Used by Couchbase::Hostinit.
 *  $try_sleep:
     * _integer_
     * Default is 6.